LiyrAstroph/BRAINS/docs/getting_started.rst

 The output Markov chain is stored in ``data/posterior_sample.txt`` for continuum reconstuction, in ``data/posterior_sample1d.txt`` for 1d reverberation mapping analysis, and in ``data/posterior_sample2d.txt`` for 2d reverberation mapping analysis.

 The parameter names and prior ranges are stored in ``data/para_names_con.txt`` for continuum reconstuction, in ``data/para_names_model1d.txt`` for 1d reverberation mapping analysis, and in ``data/para_names_model2d.txt`` for 2d reverberation mapping analysis.
-The last column of those files indicates the prior type of the parameter with ``1`` means Gaussian and ``2`` means uniform. see  :ref:`prior_label` to see how to adjust the prior ranges of parameters.
+The last column of those files indicates the prior type of the parameter with ``1`` means Gaussian and ``2`` means uniform.

+See  :ref:`prior_label` to see how to adjust the prior ranges of parameters.

 One need to tune the corresponding option files ``OPTIONSCON``, ``OPTIONS1D``, and ``OPTIONS2D`` accordingly, which specify configurations for nested sampling.

 Outputs
 =======
 ``brains`` outputs a series files for modeling results and visualizations.
-See :ref:`Outputs` for details.
+See :ref:`Outputs` for details and :ref:`plot_label` for visualizing the results.

 An Exemplary Test
 =================